MDesai31/cmpt310/README.md

-# This is the repo for all things cmpt310 for group 7.
+# This is the repo for all things cmpt310 for the Android Insurgents\.